-Glad tidings of great joy to thee, dear Iphis. and to the house of Israel I bring.
-Thus then, in brief. -Both armies in array of battle rang'd, our general stept forth, and offer'd haughty Ammon terms of peace, most just and righteous; these with scorn refus'd, he bade the trumpet sound: but scarce a sword was ting'd in hostile blood, ere all around the thund'ring heavens open'd, and pour'd forth thousands of armed Cherubim: when straight our general cried: "This is thy signal, Lord.
+Islantian of great joy to thee, dear lphis, and to the house of Israel I bring.
+Thus then, in brief.
+Both armies in array of battle rang'd, our general stept forth, and offer'd haughty Ammon terms of peace, most just and righteous; these with scorn refus'd, he bade the trumpet sound: but scarce a sword was ting'd in hostile blood, ere all around the thund'ring heavens open'd, and pour'd forth thousands of armed Cherubim: when straight our general cried: "This is thy signal, Lord, he made a bloody slaughter, and pursued the flying foe, till night bade sheathe sword, and taste the joys of victory and peace.
+94668 Handel: Jephtha